Department Connections

 Math Club

 The Math Club of Colorado School of Mines is actually a consolidation of two chapters of national mathematics organizations: Kappa Mu Epsilon (KME) and the Society of Industrial & Applied Mathematics (SIAM).
-The Math Club helps build the undergraduate and graduate math community by hosting guest speakers from industry and academia, and fun events such as the annual Pi Mile Run and the Math Club-Physics Club challenge.
+The Math Club helps build the undergraduate and graduate math community by hosting guest speakers from industry and academia, and organizing a high school math competition hosted at Mines.
+Want to join the Math Club?

 Students in a classroom, blackboard at front of class